 When I can, I always try to take a photo of your ring during your engagement session - so it’s a great idea to have it cleaned or clean it yourself before your shoot!
 To clean at home, soak your ring in warm water with dishwashing soap for 20 to 40 minutes.
 Then gently brush the stone with a soft toothbrush, rinse and repeat if needed.

-Our pet is huge part of our family, which is why I love when couples choose to incorporate their pets into their session.
+Our pets are a huge part of our family, which is why I love when couples choose to incorporate their pets into their session.
 Keep in mind though that bringing a pet along often means that we’ll need to choose a pet friendly location.

 I recommend planning for your pet to be at the first part of your session and then either dropping them off or having a friend take them home.
 We won’t use your pet in every single photo so it’s also nice to have a friend available to hold him or her in between shots.